Person Entity

 - Property names and types are validated against the

-person_propertiesvocabulary - Properties can be temporal (change over time) - see Data Types
+sexandgenderproperties are constrained by the sex types and gender types vocabularies — out-of-vocabulary values produce a warning - Properties can be temporal (change over time) - see Core Concepts - Data Types

 - Custom properties can be added by extending the vocabulary